UPDATE: Lampasas County reported four new coronavirus cases

 There have been 258 recoveries and nine deaths.
-There are currently no hospitalizations in Lampasas County.
+There are currently nine hospitalizations in Lampasas County.

 Lampasas County receives its daily coronavirus updates around 6 p.m. every evening.